holyjak/interactive-dev-wshop/Cheatsheet.md

 [`println`](https://clojuredocs.org/clojure.core/println) - print the thing(s)

 [`pr-str`](https://clojuredocs.org/clojure.core/pr-str)  - print Clojure data into a string so that Clojure can read them back

+# Calva

+## Calva shortcuts

+ You will need these shortcuts during the workshop:

+1. `Ctrl-Alt-C SPACE` - evaluate the current _top-level_ expresion in the REPL - i.e. a function definition, an expression inside a `comment` block (your cursor can be ± anywhere on the line; if you experience trubles but it to the very end)
+2. `Ctrl-Alt-C E` (OSX; `Ctrl-Alt-C V` on Windows) - evaluate the _thing the cursor is on/right after_ - similar to nr.
+1 but useful if you want to evaluate a smaller thing inside a bigger expression, f.ex. to look at the value a name refers to
+3. `Ctrl-right arrow` - "slurp" the following element into the current list: `(def| x) 42` -> `(def| x 42)` (`ctrl-left arrow` does the opposite but we will likely not need it)
+4. `Ctrl-W` - expand selection (press repeatedly) - useful to select the thing you will move/change (often in combination with Cut and Paste)
+1. `Ctrl-Alt-C Enter` - load the whole file in the REPL (we will do this once)
+6. (Bonus: OSX - `Cmd-|` jumps between the opening and closing parentheses.)

+## Editing tips

+**Use Ctrl-W** to (select, cut, and) move code around - this ensures you won't end up with mismatched parentheses.

+You can only delete empty parentheses/braces/.. so Ctrl-W to select and cut the content, then backspace to delete the opening and thus also closing parenthese/....

+If you screw up, use Ctrl-Z (Cmd-Z on OSX) to back up.